Hiring independent contractors on Deel

 Rely on Deel when hiring contractors

 Apart from up-to-date legal advice on compliance laws, Deel provides a great way to increase the range and reach of your business.
 As a sole proprietorship in India, with a growing business, you might work with contractors from all over the world.
 Deel allows you to get the most out of your contractor experience by providing you with a single, centralized platform that takes care of all the hiring documentation for you.
-You can generate contracts, automatically invoice and streamline payrolls for independent contractors, all in a single platform with full compliance regarding the local laws and regulations.
+You can generate contracts, automatically invoice and streamline payroll for independent contractors, all in a single platform with full compliance regarding the local laws and regulations.
 Additionally, Deel allows you to manage payments in various currencies and provides support whenever you need it.